Trump says he will meet with Putin 'very shortly' to discuss the war in Ukraine

 Analysts say Putin is aiming to outlast the West

-Trump's comments on Friday came a day after he said he would meet with Putin even if the Russian leader will not meet with his Ukrainian counterpart Volodymyr Zelenskyy.
+Trump's Friday comments came after he said he would meet with Putin even if the Russian leader will not meet with Zelenskyy.
 That stoked fears in Europe that Ukraine could be sidelined in efforts to stop the continent’s biggest conflict since World War II.

-Trump’s comments on Thursday followed a statement from Putin that he hoped to meet with Trump as early as next week, possibly in the United Arab Emirates.
+Putin said in a previous statement that he hoped to meet with Trump as early as next week, possibly in the United Arab Emirates.

 The Institute for the Study of War, a Washington think tank, said in an assessment Thursday that “Putin remains uninterested in ending his war and is attempting to extract bilateral concessions from the United States without meaningfully engaging in a peace process.”